How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use this plugin on all of your sites.
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
+Your legal pages can be installed and set up on your site in one minute or less and the plugin licensing is flexible, allowing you to install and use the plugin on all of your websites (even sites that you decide to sell or flip).

 Important

-If using the services of lawyers to create your legal pages is out of your budget, consider implementing at least some form of legal protection on your site until you can afford to hire the services of a legal form or lawyer.
+If hiring a lawyer to create your online legal documentation is currently out of your budget, then consider implementing some kind of basic legal protection on your site until you can afford professional assistance from a solicitor.

-Download the FREE Legal Pages Generator tool below, or consider choosing one of the better solutions we discuss in this article, such as using attorney-prepared legal forms, or a WordPress legal pages plugin as described in the section below.
+Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using legal forms, or a legal pages plugin - see section below.

 (Legal Pages Generator Software)

-Legal Pages Generator Software allows you to quickly generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator lets you quickly generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you do business online, you need to ensure that your website remains compliant with regulatory agencies and the terms of service and guidelines of third-party services and products that you may be promoting or advertising online.
-Your website or blog must comply with a whole range of regulations, many of which you may not even be aware of.
+As stated earlier, if you do any type of business online (or plan to), you need to ensure that your website is found to comply with legal requirements of government agencies that regulate business practices online and any terms of service (TOS) and guidelines required by third-party services and products that you may be promoting or advertising online.
+If your website doesn’t comply with laws designed to protect the rights of consumers, you’re breaking the law.

-Legal Disclaimer: Once again, we are not lawyers and we cannot provide legal advice in this article.
-Do your own due diligence and consult legal experts to ensure that your website is compliant with the law in your country or region.
+Disclaimer: Once again, please note that we are not lawyers and we do not provide legal advice.
+Do your own due diligence and consult legal experts to ensure that your website is compliant with all legal requirements wherever your business is based.

-Here is a useful list of additional sites we suggest you visit to better understand what your site may require to stay compliant and meet its legal obligations:
+Here is a time-saving list of additional sites we suggest you visit to help you better understand what your business requires to remain compliant and meet legal obligations:

-We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
-Use the information provided above to quickly and easily add all necessary legal pages to your WordPress site using simple solutions.
+Hopefully, this article has helped you understand the importance of having a compliant website.
+Use the information provided above to quickly add essential legal pages to your WordPress website or blog.